-A new British crime drama series set in the early 19th century will air on PBS next year.
+A new British crime drama series set in the early 19th century will air on PBS in 2020.

 Created by Grantchester writer Rachael New, Miss Scarlet and The Duke follows the first ever female detective in 1800s London.